lightmotive/ankiTypebox/README.md

 # Anki Add-on: Multi-Line Type Answer Box w/ Semantic Diff

 An add-on for [Anki Spaced Repetition Software](https://apps.ankiweb.net/) that embeds an input text area for reviewing notes that need typed multi-line answers.
-Great for remembering certain code concepts, passages of poetry, or any other long-form answer you want to type without prompts.
-You might use cloze deletion notes to gradually develop mastery, then add a long-form note to test that you can explain a holistic concept that comprises the facts.
+Used sparingly, it's great for remembering certain code concepts, passages of poetry, or any other long-form answer you want to type without prompts.
+For example, you might use cloze deletion notes to gradually develop knowledge around related facts, then add a long-form note to test your knowledge from a more holistic perspective and without prompts to make it easier.
+That takes you a step further along your path to mastery.

 This project is a fork of [this repo](https://github.com/robbielaldrich/ankiTypebox) for the [Multi-Line Type Answer Box](https://ankiweb.net/shared/info/681236951) add-on, which is no longer maintained.
 Here's what this add-on contributes: